 The Clermont

 Attached to Charing Cross train station, it’s no wonder The Clermont’s tea has partnered with Hidden London tube tours, but this is worth a standalone visit too and one of our favourite (semi) hidden gems in London.
-Though situated by one of the capital’s busiest zones, the restaurant is a calming respite, and guests can sip on warm brews for hours in peace on a plush velvet armchair or sofa.
+Though situated in one of the capital’s busiest zones, the restaurant is a calming respite, and guests can sip on warm brews for hours in peace on a plush velvet armchair or sofa.
 Tea is joined by classic British savoury sandwiches, warm scones, and sweets like the Eton mess and chocolate & orange tart.
-Bubbles like the Chapel Down (additional £5) and afternoon tea cocktails like the gin-based Fizzy Journey (additional £12) are also available and highly recommended.
+Bubbles like the Chapel Down and afternoon tea cocktails like the gin-based Fizzy Journey are also available.

 Find out more about The Clermont